corda/corda/docs/source/api-vault-query.rst

     :start-after: DOCSTART VaultJavaQueryExample3
     :end-before: DOCEND VaultJavaQueryExample3

-.. note:: Current queries by ``Party`` specify the ``AbstractParty`` which may be concrete or anonymous.
-In the later case, where an anonymous party does not have an associated X500Name, then no query results will ever be produced.
+.. note:: Queries by ``Party`` specify the ``AbstractParty`` which may be concrete or anonymous.
+In the later case, where an anonymous party does not have an associated X500Name, no query results will ever be produced.
 For performance reasons, queries do not use PublicKey as search criteria.
-Ongoing design work on identity manangement is likely to enhance identity based queries (including composite key criteria selection).

 Pagination
 ----------